vhelin/wla-dx/CONTRIBUTING.md

 ### Keep comments in lower case
 Keep comments in lower case, though some keywords etc. can be in upper case

+### How to add tests

+a) Clone an existing test directory and modify it or
+b) Insert tests into existing test source files / makefiles

+No need to list the new tests anywhere; a directory inside tests is considered one test directory